PsiData

 FileNotFoundError

-If ifile does not exist on disk.
+If ifile does not exist.

 See also